Your precious words. You know they’ve got to be right to attract the audience you want.

 Another advantage of internal links is they make it less frustrating when some dirtbag scrapes your content (cuts and pastes it to their own site without attribution).

-Add emphasis to your web copy by bolding important concepts.
+Add emphasis to your content by bolding important concepts.
 You reader will be able to scan through and pick out the most important information at a glance.

 Don’t highlight everything (which would have the same effect as highlighting nothing).
 Instead, emphasize the key points so the scanner can quickly pick them out.